 Costs are for Survey (invariably free of charge), your Solicitor Costs.
 Our charge is presently £549.
 Some Lenders charge a completion fee when the Loan completes.

-You will still own the property, although (as above) the Mortgage will need to be repaid.
+Yes, you will still own the property, although (as above) the Mortgage will need to be repaid.